isabella232/win32-pr.es-es/desktop-src/mediastreaming/basicdevice-manufacturerurl.md

 ## <a name="property-value"></a>Valor de propiedad

-Un puntero a la dirección URL del fabricante del dispositivo.
+Puntero a la dirección URL del fabricante del dispositivo.

 ## <a name="see-also"></a>Vea también